CorporateRewards/docs-myrewards/source/includes/api/core/_users.md

 have the keys `registration_question_id` and `answer`.
 If the question allows multiple answers, then the value for `answer` should be an array, as show in the example below.

+#### Chosen Locale
+When creating or updating a user, if the associated programme has locale marked as mandatory, `chosen_locale` must be provided.
+Failure to do so will result in an error.
+When locale is not mandatory and a `chosen_locale` value is not provided, the value will be set to the programme default locale.

 #### Company
 When providing a user's company, the value must match what is expected by the programme, i.e. if the company is a free-text field, then a `string` should be provided.
 If, however, the